FrostleafDev/JozelotNetwork/JozelotProxy/README.md

 This repository contains the code for the proxy plugin.
 The plugin is called **JozelotProxy** and runs on the proxy alongside the following plugins: ViaVersion, ViaBackwards, LuckPerms, and Spark.

+Feel free to browse through the files on GitHub and check everything out.

 _A list of features will be added once the project is finished._

 ## Details